raspberrypilearning/generic-python-while-true/en/step_1.md

 #### Loops based on a boolean variable

 In this example, the condition is a boolean variable we gave the name `keep_looping`.
-It is set as `True` at the top.
+It's value is set as `True` at the top.
 The value can become `False`, which will make the condition of the while loop `False`.
 When this happens, the loop stops running.

 ```python
 keep_looping = True